 Untested Sexual Assault Evidence Grant Program

-The Untested Sexual Assault Evidence Grant Program (USAEG) administered by the California Department of Justice (DOJ) provides funding for city and county agencies to conduct audits of their untested sexual assault evidence kits.
-The grant is intended to assist city and county agencies with compliance with the recently enacted Assembly Bill (AB) 3118.
-A total of $1 million in grant funding is available statewide.
+The Untested Sexual Assault Evidence Grant Program (USAEG) administered by the California Department of Justice (DOJ) provides funding for city and county agencies to conduct audits of their untested victim sexual assault evidence kits.
+The grant is intended to assist city and county agencies in complying with recently enacted Assembly Bill (AB) 3118.
+A total of $794,843.29 in grant funding remains available statewide.

 Interested agencies are encouraged to learn more about the USAEG Program, the eligibility criteria, and the Request for Applications (RFA) process.
-The grant application period is now open and will close December 14, 2018.
+The grant application period opens March 4, 2019, and closes March 29, 2019.

-In September 2018, Governor Jerry Brown signed AB 3118, which amended Penal Code section 680.4 and requires every law enforcement agency, medical facility, crime laboratory, and other specified facilities, to conduct an audit of all untested sexual assault evidence kits in their possession and report to the DOJ no later than July 1, 2019.
+In September 2018, Governor Jerry Brown signed AB 3118, which amended Penal Code section 680.4 and requires every law enforcement agency, medical facility, crime laboratory, and other specified facilities, to conduct an audit of all untested victim sexual assault evidence kits in their possession and report to the DOJ no later than July 1, 2019.
+Failure to report audit information to the DOJ by this deadline will be reflected in the DOJ’s final AB 3118 report to the legislature.

 There is no requirement to apply for the USAEG Program to comply with Penal Code 680.4; rather, the USAEG Program is intended to offset expenses associated with the workload from this mandate.
 An agency is still required to comply with the requirements in AB 3118 regardless of whether the agency is awarded USAEG Program funds.

-City and county agencies in the State of California that retain untested sexual assault evidence kits are eligible to apply.
+City and county agencies in the State of California that retain untested victim sexual assault evidence kits are eligible to apply.
+Preference will be given to those agencies that have not yet received funds under this grant program.

 The DOJ will award grant funds to eligible city and county agencies that apply for funds through an RFA.
-The RFA is now available.
 This RFA is a non-competitive application process that will reimburse eligible agencies for some or all of the costs incurred during the inventory process.

-Eligible agencies must submit a complete application to the DOJ by Friday, December 14, 2018, at 5:00PM.
+Eligible agencies must submit a complete application to the DOJ by Friday, March 29, 2019.

 A complete application package shall include the following: